Special Educational Needs Information Report

 - If a pupil has needs related to more specific areas of their education, such as an area of maths then the pupil will be placed in a small focus group.
 This will be run by the teacher or teaching assistant (TA).
 These will occur as and when required.
 The interventions will be reviewed regularly by all involved to ascertain the effectiveness of the provision and to inform future planning.

-- If you have any queries related to the interventions please do not hesitate to contact the class teacher or SENCo.
+- If you have any queries related to the interventions please do not hesitate to contact the class teacher or SENDCo.

-- Learning Review Meetings take place once a term.
-This is a meeting where the class teacher and SENCo discuss the progress of all pupils with the headteacher.
+- Pupil Progress Meetings take place once a term.
+This is a meeting where the class teacher and SENDCo discuss the progress of all pupils with the headteacher.
 This shared discussion will inform future planning to support all pupils appropriately.

 - How will the curriculum be matched to my child’s needs?